-10-104-175 Social Media Engagement Strat...utilize social media applications (i.e. Facebook, Twitter) to retain/grow customers and expand into new markets.
+10-104-175 Social Media Engagement Strat...utilize social media applications such as Facebook or Twitter to retain/grow customers and expand into new markets.
 10-104-119 Social Media Marketing... understand the social media revolution.
 This course will provide students with the practical knowledge and insights needed to successfully plan, implement, manage and measure social media marketing efforts.